An alphabet of Dutch benches should have been a cinch. Twenty-six benches. No problem.

 I first saw it when Mungo and I were cycling in the Hoge Veluwe National Park on the way to Arnhem.
 We got our directions mixed up and ended up at the Kroller-Muller Museum, which was a very fortunate turn of events.

-W is for Women, though in Dutch the word for women is vrouwen so maybe that should be V?
+W is for Women, though in Dutch the word for women is vrouwen so maybe that should be a double V?
 There is a delightful town in Zeeland called Vrouwenpolder and just along the dyke in Westkapelle I was lucky enough to see a brand new mosaic social sofa celebrating women meeting and working together.

 |my photo, bench by http://vrouwenvannu.nl/zuid-holland|